How To Persuade People

 This is a classic sales technique.
-With it, the salesperson talks up the luxury product, gets the potential customer to agree to the product’s benefits and value and is met with resistance when it comes time to close the sale.
+With it, the salesperson talks up the luxury product to get the potential customer to agree to the product’s benefits and value and is met with resistance when it comes time to close the sale.
 Rather than give up, the salesperson asks for less.
-This might mean asking the customer to buy a face cleanser instead of the entire skin care set…or a single, leather-bound book instead of the entire set.
+This might mean asking the customer to buy a face cleanser instead of the entire skincare set…or a single, leather-bound book instead of the whole group.
 The “lesser” items still have the same benefits and values; however, they are less expensive, the part of the equation that caused the potential customer to balk at a sale.

-An even better approach is to ask for less initially and then build on the sale once you have the customer committed and “in your court”.
-In the sales example, you’d talk up the face cleanser and its benefits and then suggest the entire set once the customer said they’d like to buy the cleanser.
+An even better approach is to ask for less initially and then build on the sale once the customer is committed and “in your court.”
+In the sales example, you’d talk up the face cleanser and its benefits and then suggest the entire set once the customer said they’d like to buy it.

 12. Don’t underestimate the power of the pause.

+Silence is powerful.
 Pauses and brief silences in a discussion give it rhythm and force the other person to engage with you.
-You know how awkward that silence can get in the car, or on a first date, when no one is saying anything.
-It’s almost impossible not to just into the silence with the first thing that comes into your head.
+Do you know how awkward that silence can get in the car or on a first date when no one says anything?
+It’s almost impossible not to just into silence with the first thing that comes into your head.
 Persuasion is like that, too.
-Your audience will jump to fill in the silence and, thus, become more engaged in the discussion.
-Silence is powerful.
-If you want to be effective at persuasion, you need to learn how to harness its power.
+Your audience will jump to fill in the quiet and, thus, become more engaged in the discussion.
+To be effective at persuasion, you must learn how to harness its power.

 Persuading people online

-Persuading people in an online setting can be a little more challenging than persuading them in person.
-After all, you lose any facial expressions, tone changes or body language.
-When stating your case online, you only have your words…and maybe a few, favorite emojis.
+Persuading people online can be a little more challenging than convincing them in person.
+After all, you lose any facial expressions, tone changes, or body language.
+When stating your case online, you only have your words…and maybe a few favorite emojis.
 However, just because persuading people online is more challenging doesn’t mean it’s impossible.
 Consider the following tips when you are working online.
 (Note: most of these tips will also work when communicating with people in person.)

 1. Balance your arguments.

-When you only have your words to use to persuade your audience, you need to make every one of them count.
+When you only have your words to persuade your audience, you need to make every one of them count.
 If there are two clear sides to your argument, resist the temptation to gloss over the other side and only present your side of the story.
-It may seem counterintuitive, but presenting a balanced view of both sides of the argument can actually help your case.
+It may seem counterintuitive, but giving a balanced view of both sides of the argument can help your case.
 Extensive studies over the years prove this point.
-Daniel O’Keefe at the University of Illinois compiled the results of 107 different studies on “sidedness” and persuasion conducted over 50 years which included 20,111 participants.
-He writes, “The results of this compilation found that across different types of persuasive messages and with varied audiences two-sided arguments are more persuasive than their one-sided equivalents.”
+Daniel O’Keefe at the University of Illinois compiled the results of 107 studies on “sidedness” and persuasion conducted over 50 years, including 20,111 participants.
+He writes, “The results of this compilation found that across different types of persuasive messages and with varied audiences, two-sided arguments are more persuasive than their one-sided equivalents.”

 2. Make it personal.

-When people are able to see themselves in your scenario, they are much more likely to be persuaded.
-Maybe that’s seeing themselves sitting in a brand new Camaro or having that dinner you promised your friend after she drove you to the auto mechanic to pick up your car.
-Making it personal can also be a negative.
 If someone’s air conditioning isn’t keeping up with the summer heat, they are more likely to be persuaded to purchase a new cooling system.
+People who see themselves in your scenario are much more likely to be influenced.
+Maybe that’s seeing themselves sitting in a brand new Camaro or having that dinner you promised your friend after she drove you to the auto mechanic to pick up your car, and making it personal can also be damaging.
 Similarly, a 2011 study looked for a correlation between the current weather and how likely people were to donate money to help curb global warming.
-The study of US and Australian participants found that the charity received much more money on hot days than on days when the weather was cool and comfortable.
+The survey of US and Australian participants found that the charity received much more money on hot days than when the weather was cool and comfortable.

 3. Keep it positive.

-Persuasive arguments have a slight advantage over those that are framed in the negative, according to at least one compilation of research studies.
-These studies had to do with encouraging people to wear sunscreen and to adopt more healthy eating habits.
-The authors of the studies concluded that a positive approach was more effective since people don’t like to be bullied into changing their behavior.
-However, this way of framing your argument is applicable to most any topic.
+Persuasive arguments have a slight advantage over those framed in the negative, according to at least one compilation of research studies.
+These studies had to do with encouraging people to wear sunscreen and adopt healthier eating habits.
+The authors concluded that a positive approach was more effective since people don’t like to be bullied into changing their behavior.
+However, this way of framing your argument applies to most topics (mild) swearing.

 Swearing a little, such as using damn, helps your readers to see how passionate you are about your subject.
 One recent study shows that mild swearing increases the effectiveness of your argument by as much as 30 percent.
-However, make sure you leave the swearing at mild.
-Getting too carried away and using heavy swearing can rob you of all of your credibility and make you appear a little unhinged.
+However, make sure you leave the swearing benign.
+Getting too carried away and using heavy swearing can rob you of your credibility and make you appear unhinged.